-Roll cookie dough between 2 sheets of wax paper.
+Roll cookie dough between 2 sheets of waxed paper.
 I find a ball-bearing rolling pin does the job best.
 To ensure all the cookies turn out the same thickness and bake in the same amount of time, use 1/8-inch wooden dowels as a guide when rolling the dough.

-UPDATE: These new Fast Track rolling guides work even better than dowels because they don't roll away from your work surface.
+UPDATE: These new Fast Track Rolling Guides work even better than dowels because they don't roll away from your work surface.

 The message cutters are so fun to play with.